 For me, it’s easiest to just use the actual blocks to work out the pattern.

-9) Sew together blocks, starting with large diamond formations.
-It’s important to make sure these line up correctly.
+Sew together blocks, starting with large diamond formations.
+It’s important to make sure they line up correctly.
 Once you’ve sewn a large diamond section together, work on the next section, until you have four large sections.
 Join the pieces together to complete the quilt top.

 Piece together a quilt back and prep batting.
 To quilt this, I used contrasting thread (pink and yellow), and set my quilting machine to its widest seam allowance setting, tracing around the colored diamonds (large and small) and sewing only on the gray.
 Gray thread works too!
 My binding was pieced together from Kona solids scraps, and I chose pink thread.